 No Medical Exam: Burial insurance falls into the category of simplified issue whole life.
 This means that the applicant will never be asked to get a medical exam.
 All that will be required are a few yes or no health questions.
 Coverage can be issued completely over the phone without needing to leave home.

 No Waiting Period Options: Everyone can get final expense life insurance coverage, but not everyone will qualify for immediate protection.
-Some policies will provide no waiting period, and others will not.
+Some policies will provide final expense insurance with no waiting period, and others will not.
 To have immediate life insurance with atrial fibrillation, seniors will need to apply with an afib-friendly company.

 Underwriting: Does Atrial Fibrillation Affect Burial Life Insurance?